9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Finally, here\'s a very simple wrapper that prints barcodes from
+Finally, here's a very simple wrapper that prints barcodes from
 whatever netpbm image files we pass into our program on the command
 line.